OpenBB-finance/OpenBB/website/content/terminal/stocks/news/_index.md

 ├─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤
 │ What comes to mind when you hear “open source?”
 Is it a community?
 Better-quality software?
 A technology advantage  │ │ that helps companies scale quickly?
 If so, congratulations.
-You understand the value developing with open-source    │ │ software can bring to a busines…                                                                                    │ ├─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤ │ https://siliconangle.com/2022/07/04/three-ways-patch-thinking-open-source-software-security/                        │ └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
+You understand the value developing with open-source    │ │ software can bring to a business…                                                                                    │ ├─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┤ │ https://siliconangle.com/2022/07/04/three-ways-patch-thinking-open-source-software-security/                        │ └─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘